About the Master of Science in Dental Hygiene Program

 See semester and credit hour fees.
 There will be a course fee attached to each course that will assist in supporting the conduct and administration of the program.
 This fee is set at $85.00 per credit for professional courses and $170.00 per credit for thesis.
 Also, there is an eISU fee assessed at $35 per credit.

-To assist you with financing your education, you are encouraged to look at the American Dental Hygienists' Association and the American Dental Education Association websites for scholarship information for students pursing a graduate degree in dental hygiene.
+To assist you with financing your education, you are encouraged to look at the American Dental Hygienists' Association and the American Dental Education Association websites for scholarship information for students pursuing a graduate degree in dental hygiene.
 Students accepted into the program can join ADEA under ISU institutional membership for free.

 How long is the program?